lizmat/raku-all-modules/LLFourn/p6-OO-Schema/README.md

-When a node-backing class is loaded marking itself with `is schema-node`, it attaches itself to the node class and recursively loads and inherits from it's parent.
+When a node-backing class is loaded marking itself with `is schema-node`, it attaches itself to the node class and recursively loads and inherits from its parent.
 Afterwards the inheritance tree will look like:

 ```perl6